Bloomin’ Brands (NASDAQ:BLMN) Rating Lowered to C at TheStreet

-Bloomin’ Brands (NASDAQ:BLMN – Get Rating) was downgraded by analysts at TheStreet from a “b-” rating to a “c” rating in a report issued on Friday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Bloomin’ Brands (NASDAQ:BLMN – Get Rating) from a b- rating to a c rating in a research report report published on Friday morning, TheStreetRatingsTable reports.

-In related news, EVP Kelly Lefferts sold 8,087 shares of the firm’s stock in a transaction that occurred on Thursday, June 2nd.
+In other Bloomin’ Brands news, EVP Kelly Lefferts sold 8,087 shares of the business’s stock in a transaction on Thursday, June 2nd.
 The stock was sold at an average price of $20.82, for a total value of $168,371.34.
-Following the sale, the executive vice president now directly owns 36,626 shares in the company, valued at approximately $762,553.32.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-4.85% of the stock is owned by insiders.
+Following the transaction, the executive vice president now owns 36,626 shares of the company’s stock, valued at $762,553.32.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Insiders own 4.85% of the company’s stock.

 Hedge Funds Weigh In On Bloomin’ Brands

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in BLMN.
-Clearbridge Investments LLC boosted its stake in Bloomin’ Brands by 171.3% during the 1st quarter.
-Clearbridge Investments LLC now owns 5,626,195 shares of the restaurant operator’s stock valued at $123,439,000 after purchasing an additional 3,552,591 shares in the last quarter.
-William Blair Investment Management LLC bought a new position in Bloomin’ Brands during the 4th quarter valued at $45,490,000.
-BlackRock Inc. boosted its stake in Bloomin’ Brands by 13.0% during the 1st quarter.
-BlackRock Inc. now owns 15,152,121 shares of the restaurant operator’s stock valued at $332,436,000 after purchasing an additional 1,747,152 shares in the last quarter.
-Westwood Holdings Group Inc. boosted its stake in Bloomin’ Brands by 127.0% during the 4th quarter.
-Westwood Holdings Group Inc. now owns 2,192,892 shares of the restaurant operator’s stock valued at $46,007,000 after purchasing an additional 1,226,957 shares in the last quarter.
-Finally, Citigroup Inc. boosted its stake in shares of Bloomin’ Brands by 120.2% during the 4th quarter.
-Citigroup Inc. now owns 1,661,771 shares of the restaurant operator’s stock worth $34,864,000 after acquiring an additional 907,013 shares in the last quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of BLMN.
+CWM LLC lifted its stake in shares of Bloomin’ Brands by 149.3% during the first quarter.
+CWM LLC now owns 1,244 shares of the restaurant operator’s stock valued at $27,000 after acquiring an additional 745 shares during the period.
+Barrow Hanley Mewhinney & Strauss LLC acquired a new position in shares of Bloomin’ Brands during the fourth quarter valued at $48,000.
+Point72 Hong Kong Ltd bought a new stake in Bloomin’ Brands in the fourth quarter valued at about $69,000.
+Captrust Financial Advisors increased its holdings in Bloomin’ Brands by 39.4% in the first quarter.
+Captrust Financial Advisors now owns 4,079 shares of the restaurant operator’s stock valued at $89,000 after purchasing an additional 1,153 shares during the last quarter.
+Finally, Nisa Investment Advisors LLC bought a new stake in Bloomin’ Brands in the first quarter valued at about $91,000.

 Bloomin’ Brands Company Profile